goncaloAS05/MovieTracker/readme.md

 A small FastAPI + SingleStore app for tracking movies/series you want to watch, are watching, or have watched.
 Titles are pulled from TMDB.
+It's still a work in progress, so it's a very basic setup.

 ## Setup